 Should I go to the ER for tooth pain?

-What can immediately alleviate tooth pain if I can’t get to a dentist?
+How can I immediately treat tooth pain if I can’t get to a dentist?